About Bloor Homes

 Alongside the delivery of much needed high quality new homes, the proposed development in Fradley will also see approximately 50% of the total site area retained as open space, including extensive landscaped public open space, providing public recreational opportunities on a site that is currently not accessible to the community apart from existing public right of way footpaths.
 This will deliver a significant benefit in terms of enhancing local open space provision.

-There are existing tree belts within the site which will retained as part of the open space proposals, and these will be enhanced with extensive additional planting.
-The only removal of existing hedgerow will be limited to that needed to accommodate highway and drainage routes.
+There are existing tree belts within the site which will retained as much as possible as part of the open space proposals, and these will be enhanced with extensive additional planting.
 There will also be extensive planting of new trees across the site.

 A network of walking and cycling routes will be set within the extensive new public open space and there is scope to provide additional open space facilities such as play areas and areas of informal play.